anikhashadoorian/kono_data/README.md

 ## Why do I need it?
 _kono data_ provides an easy way to label unstructured datasets.
-If have a folder of images, it helps you assign each file one or more labels.
+It helps you assign labels to images or compare two images.
+You can work on a dataset with a group of other people or by yourself.

 ## How can I use it?
 You can use the hosted version ([kono-data.runningco.de](https://kono-data.runningco.de/)) or install it on your own server, see <b>Installation</b>.